 While on any page you can use the lower right button to get back to the screen you started when you started the Edge, and which gives you access to a number of things including Settings and more (down button to get to the Menu with Settings and Connect IQ, and other options, up button for Status screen).

 Scrolling through pages while riding isn’t a big thing for most people, but if you are not the steadiest on your bike you might want to use the auto-scroll option.
-And of course you don’t want to be too distracted even if you are a steady rider.
-The buttons aren’t huge but they aren’t real small either and are easy to press, though pressing them with heavy gloves on can be problematic.
+And of course, you don’t want to be too distracted even if you are a steady rider.
+The buttons aren’t huge but they aren’t really small either and are easy to press, though pressing them with heavy gloves on can be problematic.

-Pressing the bottom left button marks a lap manually and of course you can set up auto laps in the settings.
+Pressing the bottom left button marks a lap manually and of course, you can set up auto laps in the settings.

-The display is easy to see in daytime, and with the light option turned on to a low brightness it is easy to see in darker conditions, indoors, or at night without using a lot of battery.
-Battery life is great on the Plus, though under real-world condition not as long as Garmin’s specs seem to say.
+The display is easy to see in the daytime, and with the light option turned on to a low brightness it is easy to see in darker conditions, indoors, or at night without using a lot of battery.
+Battery life is great on the Plus, though under real-world conditions not as long as Garmin’s specs seem to say.

 A minor annoyance after charging – after you unplug it from the USB it boots right up, so keep an eye on that so it’s not running after a charge.
-Though if you have the auto-poweroff turned on it will eventually just shut off on it’s own.
+Though if you have the auto-power-off turned on it will eventually just shut off on its own.
 Sometimes after an update it may need to go through finishing the update process after being unplugged.

 I wanted to interject here that you can always navigate back to your beginning point with the built-in ‘Back to Start’ option.
 Anyway…

 Navigation to a location or around a course should be relatively familiar to anyone who has used a regular GPS/Google Maps and works quite well.
-Maps are already on the device itself (updated automatically and for free while plugged into the computer on Garmin Express or through the Garmin Connect app), and it does not grab them off your phone or cache them from the phone like other bike computers/GPS’s do.
+Maps are already on the device itself (updated automatically and for free while plugged into the computer on Garmin Express or through the Garmin Connect app), and it does not grab them off your phone or cache them from the phone as other bike computers/GPS’s do.
 No connection to a phone is needed in fact (though you lose out on Live Tracking, Incident detection, notifications, updated weather, and such, etc).

 When you order your Edge you get the map for your country according to where you are ordering it from, so you may want to check that if you are ordering from, say a US site and you are in another country; just to make sure.
 I have also seen that some people have loaded things like OpenStreetMaps.org maps onto it manually, done similar in manner to how it is done on other Garmin GPS devices.